baus/install-discourse/README.md

 [Digital Ocean](http://digitalocean.com/).
 DigitalOcean offers low cost VPS hosting, but I can not vouch for their reliability.

 I decided on Ubuntu 12.10 x64 which is the most recent Ubuntu release and contains the most recent packages.
-If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has guaranteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.
+If you are concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has guaranteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.